oscar345/code_finalproject_researchmethods/README.md

 ```
 scp s4372344@karora.let.rug.nl:~/output_privacy_data_2021-03-12_18:36:34.203242.json /the/path/on/your/own/computer
 ```

 If the name of the file is `output_privacy_data_2021-03-12_18:36:34.203242.json`, it will go to the path on your computer.

+## Analyze your data
+To get a graph and the values for the chi square test, you should run the python notebook `visualize_results.ipynb` on the JSON files.
+The names of these files should be changed in the notebook, if you want to run your own data.